Mike Barr (American football)

-Mike Barr (born December 8, 1978) is a former American football punter.
+Mike Barr (born December 8, 1978) is an American former professional football punter.

 He attended Rutgers University, where he finished as one of the best Rutgers punters in school history.
 Since then, he has had experience in both the Washington Redskins and New York Jets training camps in 2003 and has been playing with the Frankfurt Galaxy of NFL Europa.
 He was signed by the Pittsburgh Steelers every year between 2004 and 2007, but was released and allocated to the Galaxy each year.